Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

 Figure~\ref{fig:taxonomy_tree_map} includes a taxonomy for SBIR.
 From the perspective of evaluation criterion, SBIR can be divided into conventional/coarse-grained SBIR (\ie, category-level SBIR), mid-grained~\cite{bui2018deep}, and fine-grained SBIR (\ie, instance-level SBIR).
 FG-SBIR is essentially a kind of instance-level retrieval~\cite{zheng2017sift}.
 From the perspective of retrieval embedding space, SBIR can be divided into common nearest-neighbor and fast hashing-based retrieval.
 From the perspective of supervision involved in training, SBIR can be divided into fully-supervised and zero-shot retrieval.

-\keypoint{Category and Instance Level SBIR} In coarse-grained SBIR, given a target sketch as query, a ranking list is returned based on the similarity (\eg, Euclidean or Hamming distance).
+\keypoint{Category and Instance Level SBIR} In coarse-grained SBIR, given a sketch as query, a ranked list of images is returned based on the similarity (\eg, Euclidean or Hamming distance).
 The retrieval is judged as correct, if the photo ranked at the top has the identical class label as the query.
-However, in fine-grained SBIR, the retrieval is judged as correct only when the returned photo is from the same \emph{instance} pair as the query sketch.
-Based on SBIR ideas, several sketch-based commodity search engines have been implemented, \eg, sketch-based skirt image retrieval~\cite{kondo2014sketch}, fine-grained sketch-based shoe~\cite{Yu_2016_CVPR,Song_2017_ICCV}, chair~\cite{Yu_2016_CVPR,Song_2017_ICCV}, and handbag~\cite{Song_2017_ICCV} retrieval systems.
+However, in fine-grained SBIR, the retrieval is judged as correct only when the returned photo is from the same \emph{instance} pair as the query sketch. {Figure~\ref{fig:coarse-fine} provides an illustration.} Based on SBIR ideas, several sketch-based commodity search engines have been implemented, \eg, sketch-based skirt image retrieval~\cite{kondo2014sketch}, fine-grained sketch-based shoe~\cite{Yu_2016_CVPR,Song_2017_ICCV}, chair~\cite{Yu_2016_CVPR,Song_2017_ICCV}, and handbag~\cite{Song_2017_ICCV} retrieval systems.

 Some previous SBIR works~\cite{bhattacharjee2016query,lei2017sketch,bhattacharjee2018query} have used edge-maps (image contours) of photos as an approximation to corresponding sketch images in order to perform matching.
 Canny edge detector~\cite{canny1986computational}, Edge Boxes toolbox~\cite{zitnick2014edge}, and holistically-nested edge detection (HED)~\cite{xie2015holistically} were usually used to extract the edges from natural photos.
 However, this kind of hand-designed process is now commonly replaced by end-to-end deep feature learning.